 The EPDA is a highly respected and well-known European umbrella organisation.
 It is committed and energetic and, therefore, requires a committed and energetic board.
 We welcome nominations for potential candidates from enthusiastic people who are familiar with the EPDA and have participated in its work.

-Board members are elected by the General Assembly for a three-year term and may be re-elected at the end of their term.
+Board members are elected by the General Assembly for a three-year term and may be re-elected for two further terms.

 In order to select potential EPDA Board nominees, the existing Board must appoint a selection committee that includes: